Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Exponential stability of the cyber-physical systems

-This means that, if physical subsystem/SDE (\ref{SDE_app}) is $p$th moment exponentially stable, CPS/SiDE (\ref{SiDE-xy_app}) and hence its cyber counterpart/numerical solution $X(t)$ generated by the widely-used Euler-Maruyama method reproduce the $p$th moment exponential stability of the physical subsystem/the SDE when the conditions in Theorem \ref{Theorem_StableContinuous_app} hold.
-The ability of a cyber system/numerical simulations to reproduce the mean-square exponential stability of the physical system/the SDE has been studied in \cite{higham2003}, where, under some conditions, the mean-square exponential stability of the physical system/the SDE and that of its cyber counterpart/a numerical method (for sufficiently small step sizes) are shown to be equivalent.
-In this work, we investigate on the ability of the cyber subsystem/numerical simulations to reproduce the mean-square exponential stability of the physical subsystem/the SDE (\ref{SDE_app}) in our proposed framework of CPS/SiDE (\ref{SiDE-xy_app}).
-A result on on mean-square exponential stability is then derived from Theorem \ref{Theorem_StableContinuous_app} as follows, in which the Lyapunov function for mean-square exponential stability of physical subsystem/SDE (\ref{SDE_app}) also guarantees that of its cyber counterpart/itsnumerical solution (\ref{EMMethod}-\ref{def-X-app}) and thereby that of the resulting CPS/SiDE (\ref{SiDE-xy_app}).
+This means that, if the underlying physical system (\ref{SDE_app}) is $p$th moment exponentially stable, the CPS (\ref{SiDE-xy_app}) and, hence, the numerical method (\ref{EMMethod})-(\ref{def-X-app}) reproduce the $p$th moment exponential stability of the physical dynamics when the conditions in Theorem \ref{Theorem_StableContinuous_app} hold.
+The ability of the cyber system (the numerical method) to reproduce the mean-square exponential stability of its underlying physical system (the SDE) has been studied in \cite{higham2000,higham2003}, Here, we investigate on the ability of the cyber system (\ref{EMMethod}-\ref{def-X-app}) to reproduce the mean-square exponential stability of the physical system (\ref{SDE_app}) in our proposed framework of CPS (\ref{SiDE-xy_app}).
+A result on mean-square exponential stability is then derived from Theorem \ref{Theorem_StableContinuous_app} as follows, in which the Lyapunov function for mean-square exponential stability of the underlying physical system (\ref{SDE_app}) also proves the mean-square exponential stability of its cyber counterpart (\ref{EMMethod})-(\ref{def-X-app}) as well as that of the CPS (\ref{SiDE-xy_app}).